shangjiaxuan/garfieldpp/README.md

 You can run the examples from the build directory (if WITH_EXAMPLES has been turned on) but you need to setup a running environment defining some variables, in particular for the HEED database.

-In the following lines we use the `Gem` example:
+In the following lines we use the `Gem` example (assuming that the build folder is our current working directory):
 ```
 source setupGarfield.sh
 cd Examples/Gem